iStock

 Despite this progress, barriers to voting persist.
 Current disparities between the right to vote and the ability to vote result in many people who have the constitutional right to vote still facing major obstacles to voting.
 Various voter suppression tactics have prevented people from voting.
 Voter suppression refers to state laws that have been enacted that restrict voting and highlight discriminatory practices against marginalized people.

-Diversity and elections
+Diversity and Elections

-Generation Z or “Gen Z” (those born between born 1997-2012) is already the most racially and ethnically diverse generation.
+Generation Z or “Gen Z” (those born between born 1997-2013) is already the most racially and ethnically diverse generation.
 As the diversity of our nation expands, it is important that those who represent constituents, our elected officials and those running for office, reflect that diversity.

 Age